 My daughter was ecstatic.
 This new adventure combined her favorite things: (1) the piano lessons she had begged for and (2) not changing out of her pajamas.
 And I was happy that she would be receiving one-on-one piano lessons with a live teacher via Skype!
 Now, to see if Team Piano Music School could live up to the expectation.

 Our first lesson went very well.
 Apparently, some of what I had taught her had stuck in her memory, and she was able to move quickly through the first few pages of the book.
 She was thrilled and Ivan, our new instructor, was responsive and easy to work with.
 He managed to instruct me how to use Skype (without me having to call in the teenager) and set up the iPad.
 He assigned songs and theory lessons, and my daughter eagerly practiced.
 But still, I wondered was this just the excitement of a new thing?

-After nearly three months, I can safely say that the excitement has not worn off!
+After almost a year and a half of lessons, I can safely say that the excitement has not worn off!
 I am amazed at how much my beginner student has learned in such a short time.
 Ivan is a joy to work with and is always patient (even on the day we lost the iPad and missed the lesson).
 He has worked to accommodate our schedule which sometimes can get overtaken by field trips and vacations.
 He is responsive and knowledgeable.
 And the best part is that my daughter has a genuine love for the piano.

-I just love the internet!
-As a homeschooler, it opens so many doors to new learning opportunities–like the piano lessons offered through the Team Piano Music School.
-Using Skype, my daughter Lily was able to take private piano lessons from Ivan Todorov.
-Ivan is a professional pianist who has undergraduate and graduate degrees in piano.
-But even with his piano degrees, he’s able to teach students in a way they can understand.
+- The lessons are taught by Ivan Todorov–a professional pianist who has undergraduate and graduate degrees in piano.
+(But even with his piano degrees, he’s able to teach students in a way they can understand!)